 Today there are 1 million connected Volvo group vehicles.
 “We are collecting enormous amounts of data.
 The capability of collection, analysis and action have improved tremendously.”

 This connectivity is enabling new levels of customer service and uptime, he said, allowing for more informed and specific advice.

 Lundstedt emphasized that a large proportion of its investment in developing new technologies focuses on what he called “well-known technology,” such as powertrains, aerodynamics, and safety systems.

-“Yes, we are investing heavily in new technologies, but equality heavily into what was call well known; there’s a lot that can be done in those areas as well.”
+“Yes, we are investing heavily in new technologies, but equality heavily into what we call well known; there’s a lot that can be done in those areas, as well.”